sebhildebrandt/ng-sparkline-seriesbar/README.md

-angular-sparkline-bartrack
+angular-sparkline-seriesbar
 ================

-angular-sparkline-bartrack is a angular directive, that represents a dynamic sparkline (type = bar).
+angular-sparkline-seriesbar is a angular directive, that represents a dynamic sparkline (type = bar).
 It is based on the [jquery.sparkline](http://omnipotent.net/jquery.sparkline) library - Version 0.0.1 - (MIT-license)

 ## Function

 Everytime, you change the value of the directive, it adds a new bar.
-When reaching the maximum number, it removes the first bar, and adds the latest value at the and.
+When reaching the maximum number of bars, it removes the first bar, and adds the latest value at the and.

 ## Installation